Why dog training clients don’t follow through (and what to do about it)

 Help clients break down their goals into manageable steps

-Chances are there will be times when your client feels a level of frustration about their dog's behavior that can be overwhelming to them.
-As the professional in the room, you are there to help!
-One of the most important steps in resolving a dog's behavioral issues is to break your client's goals into manageable steps.
+This is the big one.
+The biggest one.
+This is the reason clients don't follow through on their homework or your instructions—there are simply too many other things competing for their time and attention.
+Your training instructions need to be clear, relevant, and easy for them to complete in a couple of 10 minute sessions per day.
 This means considering both the dog and your client in you training plan, understanding learning theory, and creating an environment where the dog can learn and your client can solve problems as they arise.
 Breaking the goal down in this way helps eliminate frustration for both dog and your client, by allowing them to focus on one piece of the behavior change plan at a time without feeling overwhelmed.

-Encourage clients to celebrate their successes, no matter how small
+Encourage clients to celebrate client successes, no matter how small

 One of the most rewarding parts of my job is watching dogs and their humans grow together over time.
-Expanding a dog's level of trust, self-confidence or welfare can be a slow process -- and that's why it's so important to help clients take notice of even their smallest successes along the way.
+Expanding a dog's level of trust, self-confidence or welfare can be a slow process – and that's why it's so important to help clients take notice of even their smallest successes along the way.
 Sure, the big leaps they take are obvious milestones to celebrate, but those little victories add up too.
-I always encourage clients to mark achievements like reaching new comfort levels around other dogs or completing basic training exercises with their pup.
-That way, they'll build up motivation, stay motivated and ultimately achieve greater success.
+I always make sure to congratulate clients on achievements like their dog reaching new comfort levels around other dogs or mastering a basic training exercise with their pup.
+That way, their dog's behavioral improvements will serve as encouragement for them to keep going.

 Be available for support between sessions

-Supporting clients between sessions is an essential part of your dog training or behavior consulting business.
+Supporting clients between sessions is one of the most important parts of your dog training or behavior consulting business.
 Make sure your clients know that they don't have to wait until the next appointment to get the answers or help from you.
 Some ideas to maintain between-session communication include video conferencing, text, email, or recorded video.
 I always let clients know that if their dog has any new behavior issues between sessions and requires assistance, we are happy to provide tips and advice on how best to address it at no additional charge.

 Add value with pertinent questions